jackdbd/giacomodebidda-content/articles/auditing-an-ecommerce-website.md

 Most websites depend on some JavaScript library.
 Likely more than one.
 Modern JavaScript frameworks like [React](https://trends.builtwith.com/javascript/React) or [Vue](https://trends.builtwith.com/javascript/Vue) are all the rage now, but in reality most of the websites today still use [jQuery](https://trends.builtwith.com/javascript/jQuery).
 This website is one of them.

-Using libraries we didn't write doesn't mean that their bugs and vulnerabilties are not ours to care about.
+Using libraries we didn't write doesn't mean that their bugs and vulnerabilities are not ours to care about.
 We should never use a library without auditing it first, and without keeping it up to date.
-New vulnerabilites are discovered every day, and we should update our libraries to get the latest bug fixes and security patches.
+New vulnerabilities are discovered every day, and we should update our libraries to get the latest bug fixes and security patches.

 > It may not be your fault, but it’s always your responsibility
 >